taniabogatsch/duckdb-go-bindings/README.md

 1. Create a new branch and update the `DUCKDB_VERSION` in the `Makefile`.
 2. Invoke the `Fetch and Push Libs` workflow on the new branch.
 3. Update the `Releases` table in the `README.md`.
+4. If the header (`duckdb.h`) has changes (non-bugfix release), add all changes (new types, functions, etc.) to the bindings.
+5. Open a PR.
-4. Open a PR, wait for all tests to pass, and then merge the PR into `main`.
+6. Wait for all tests to pass.
+7. Merge the PR into `main`.
-5. Publish the tags by incrementing the latest tagged release for the main module, and for each OS+architecture combination.
+8. Publish the tags by incrementing the latest tagged release for the main module, and for each OS+architecture combination.
 ```
 git tag <tagname>
 git push origin <tagname>